If your bin has been missed, please report it within 48hrs using our online form. Please leave your bin out until the collection is complete.

 The next stage of the eradication program will focus on education to help see the removal of African tulip trees from private properties.

-To help eradicate these trees from our region, Council decided that Fraser Coast residents who eradicate African Tulip Trees from their private land can receive a free native seedling from Council for each tree they remove.
-Residents should take a photo of the tree before and after removal and email them to OpenSpacefirstname.lastname@example.org to arrange the replacement.
+Council is offering Fraser Coast residents who eradicate African tulip trees from their land a free native seedling for each tree they remove.
+Residents should take a photo of the tree before it is removed and after it is removed to be eligible for the replacement seedling.
+Email the photos to OpenSpacefirstname.lastname@example.org to arrange the replacement seedling.